 Correlated Sub-queries for Complexing Filtering

-Correlated subqueries are a type of subquery linked to the outer query through a shared column.
+Correlated subqueries are subqueries linked to the outer query through a shared column.
 They help perform complex filtering, such as selecting the top N records within a group or finding records matching a specific condition.

 Suppose we have a table of sales transactions and want to see the top 10% of customers based on their total purchase amount.
 We can use a correlated subquery to calculate the total purchase amount for each customer and then filter the data to return only the top 10% of customers.